tatumalenko/Moon/README.md

 $ make dockerrun path="~/Desktop/input.src"
 ```

 This will pull the latest image hosted on [Docker Hub](https://hub.docker.com/r/tatumalenko/moon/tags) and immediately run it using the contents of the file from the path supplied.
 This is the easiest way to get the program running without needing to install any platform specific SDKs and whatnot.
+The only caveat with this usage is because Docker uses virtualized containers, generating files into the host's filesystem is quite tricky and instead I sought to simply log the resulting outputs for both `.outlextokens` and `.outlexerrors` to the console.

 ### 2. Using `dotnet core` SDK: